Immigration Status Doesn't Matter

-For optimal health of both baby and mom, infants should be fed only breast milk for the first 6 months after birth, whenever possible.
-Babies should continue to receive breast milk along with solid food for a year or more, as long as mother and baby desire it.
-Learn more about breastfeeding, get help when you need it, and know your breastfeeding rights.
+For optimal health of both baby and mom, infants should be fed only human milk for the first 6 months after birth whenever possible.
+Babies should continue to receive human milk along with solid food for two years or more, as long as mother and baby desire it.
+Learn more about breast/chestfeeding, get help when you need it, and know your breast/chestfeeding rights.

 Learn More About Breast/chestfeeding

 Find the answers to dozens of breast/chestfeeding questions at the American Academy of Pediatrics Parenting website.